How organizations can accelerate future-readiness by embedding recognition into upskilling and reskilling pathways.

 Collaborate across functions to identify priority and future-ready skills.

-Be clear on what learning actions will be recognized and why.
+Be clear on which learning activities the organizations should recognize and why.

 Map rewards across types: spot awards for project application, tokens for course completion, and public peer recognition.